Brett Coldiron MD

-Mohs Surgeon & Program Director, The Skin Cancer Center, Cincinnati, Ohio; Past President, American Academy of DermatologyDr.
+Mohs Surgeon & Program Director, The Skin Cancer Center; Clinical Associate Professor, Department of Dermatology, University of Cincinnati College of Medicine, Cincinnati, Ohio; Past President, American Academy of DermatologyDr.
 Brett Coldiron graduated from medical school at the University of Kentucky, in Lexington, Kentucky in 1982.
 He completed a residency in Internal Medicine at Cincinnati University Hospital from 1982-1985, and a Dermatology residency at Parkland Hospital in Dallas from 1985-1988.
 Dr. Coldiron is board certified in Internal Medicine and Dermatology.
 He went on to Chicago where he completed a Mohs Micrographic and Dermatologic Surgery fellowship at Northwestern University and the University of Illinois at Chicago.
 Dr. Coldiron returned to Cincinnati after completing his fellowship and was Assistant Professor of Dermatology and Otolaryngology at the University of Cincinnati Medical Center from 1989-1992.
 Dr. Coldiron is currently in private practice but maintains a Clinical Associate Professorship at the University of Cincinnati.
 His current research interests are patient safety and the epidemiology of skin cancer.
 He has published over 63 peer-reviewed articles and four book chapters.
 He is past president of the American College of Mohs Surgery and is president of the American Academy of Dermatology.

 Disclosures